Hepatitis B - What you need to know

 How do I know if I have hepatitis B?

 You will need to have a blood test to check if you have the hepatitis B virus.
-Your doctor (GP) or health clinic can give you a referral for a hepatitis B blood test.
+Your doctor (GP) or health clinic can give you a referral for a hepatitis B (HBV) blood test.

 - Practice safe sex